Sander-Kornev/objective-c-style-guide/README.md

 ## Comments

-When they are needed, comments should be used to explain **why** a particular piece of code does something.
-Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-Usually, it is recommended to add a few words comment to the crusial points of the methods, not obvoius from the first sight, or just in complicated `if-else` statements just to explain the flow.
+Large block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.

 *Exception: This does not apply to those comments used to generate documentation.*
 For generating comments for documentation it is recommended to use [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) via [Alcatrz](http://alcatraz.io)

+Usually, it is recommended to add a few words comment to the crusial points of the methods, not obvoius from the first sight, or just in complicated `if-else` statements just to explain the flow.
+Few-lines comments should be used to explain **why** a particular piece of code does something.
+Any comments that are used must be kept up-to-date or deleted.

 Comments should be only in english.
 Transliteration is not allowed.